-or to implement additional cost-effective energy efficiency programs or measures.70 To assist in this effort, the utilities are required to provide, along with their load forecasts, an "assessment of cost-effective energy efficiency programs or measures that could be included in the Procurement Plan."71 This assessment is required to include the following:
+Section 16-111.5B of the PUA outlines requirements related to including new or expanded cost-effective energy efficiency programs in the Procurement Plan.
+The Procurement Plan must include an assessment of opportunities to expand programs under the utilities' existing Commission-approved energy efficiency plans or to implement additional cost-effective energy efficiency programs or measures.
+To assist in this effort, the utilities are required to provide, along with their load forecasts, an "assessment of cost-effective energy efficiency programs or measures that could be included in the Procurement Plan."
+This assessment is required to include the following:

-- A comprehensive energy efficiency potential study for the utility's service territory that was completed within the past 3 years.72 - Beginning in 2014, the most recent analysis submitted pursuant to Section 8-103A of the PUA and approved by the Commission under subsection (f) of Section 8-103 of the PUA.73 - Identification of new or expanded cost-effective energy efficiency programs or measures that are incremental to those included in energy efficiency and demand-response plans approved by the Commission pursuant to Section 8-103 and that would be offered to all retail customers whose electric service has not been declared competitive under Section 16-113 of the PUA and who are eligible to purchase power and energy from the utility under fixed-price bundled service tariffs, regardless of whether such customers actually do purchase such power and energy from the utility.74 - Analysis showing that the new or expanded cost-effective energy efficiency programs or measures would lead to a reduction in the overall cost of electric service.75 - Analysis of how the cost of procuring additional cost-effective energy efficiency measures compares over the life of the measures to the prevailing cost of comparable supply.76 - An energy savings goal, expressed in megawatt-hours, for the year in which the measures will be implemented.77 - For each expanded or new program, the estimated amount that the program may reduce the agency's need to procure supply.78
+- $\bullet$ A comprehensive energy efficiency potential study for the utility's service territory that was completed within the past 3 years.
+75 - Beginning in 2014, the most recent analysis submitted pursuant to Section 8-103A of the PUA and approved by the Commission under subsection (f) of Section 8-103 of the PUA. - Identification of new or expanded cost-effective energy efficiency programs or measures that are incremental to those included in energy efficiency and demand-response plans approved by the Commission pursuant to Section 8-103 and that would be offered to all retail customers whose electric service has not been declared competitive under Section 16-113 of the PUA and who are eligible to purchase power and energy from the utility under fixed-price bundled service tariffs, regardless of whether such customers actually do purchase such power and energy from the utility. - Analysis showing that the new or expanded cost-effective energy efficiency programs or measures would lead to a reduction in the overall cost of electric service. - Analysis of how the cost of procuring additional cost-effective energy efficiency measures compares over the life of the measures to the prevailing cost of comparable supply. - An energy savings goal, expressed in megawatt-hours, for the year in which the measures will be implemented. - For each expanded or new program, the estimated amount that the program may reduce the agency's need to procure supply.

 Both Ameren Illinois and ComEd have provided this information, which is included in the Appendices to this Procurement Plan along with their load forecast information.
-Alternatively, because MidAmerican does not fall under the purview of Section 8-103 of the PUA,79 many of the requirements of Section 16-111.5B are not applicable to it; similar to an approach taken with the development of the 2016 Plan (and approved by the Commission in Docket No. 15-0541), MidAmerican has instead provided this information to the extent applicable and offered a statement regarding inapplicability where it is not.80
+Alternatively, because MidAmerican does not fall under the purview of Section 8-103 of the PUA, 82 many of the requirements of Section 16-111.5B are not applicable to it; similar to an approach taken with the development of the 2016 Plan (and approved by the Commission in Docket No. 15-0541), MidAmerican has instead provided this information to the extent applicable and offered a statement regarding inapplicability where it is not.83

 These assessments were delivered to the IPA on July 15, 2016 to aid the Agency in the development of its 2017 Procurement Plan.
-The PUA requires the Agency to include in its Procurement Plan those energy efficiency programs and measures that it determines are cost-effective, and the utilities are directed to factor in the associated energy savings to the load forecast.81 If the Commission approves the procurement of this additional efficiency, it shall reduce the amount of power to be procured under the Procurement Plan and shall direct the utility to undertake the procurement of the efficiency resources.82
+The PUA requires the Agency to include in its Procurement Plan those energy efficiency programs and measures that it determines are cost-effective, and the utilities are directed to factor in the associated energy savings to the load forecast.
+If the Commission approves the procurement of this additional